 What is clamped betta fins

-Its always best to take out time to always carefully observe your fish when feeding or any other time, if you do and you notice any signs of clamped fins, you will have enough time to properly address the problem.
+It is best to take out time to always carefully observe your fish when feeding or any other time, if you do and you notice any signs, early detection will eventually give you more time to attend to the problem.

 Clamped fins in betta fish don’t just appear, there are some causes that may have led to this.
 We are going to go over these causes and also how to treat them.